Skip to content

 Magic Hour

 There’s a moment in photography called magic hour.
-It’s that brief, beautiful period after sunset when the sky is still light.
+That brief period after sunset when the sky is still light and night approaches.
+The light glows, and you know it’s temporary.

 Magic hour at Pike Place Market Magic hour at Pike Place Market